 When you are exposed to an allergen or irritant, your immune system initiates an inflammatory response which can manifest on skin in the form of rash, itchiness, bumps, welts, and scaliness.
 Allergic reactions can be triggered by foods you are allergic to, direct skin contact with an irritant, or by asthma.
 Importantly, rashes resulting from a skin allergy are not contagious.
+A skin allergy specialist can help you overcome your allergies.
 Below are some common types of skin allergies.

 Itchy, red bumps that blanch, or turn white in the center when pressed, is the hallmark symptom of hives.
 These itchy bumps can appear anywhere on the body and surface in response to allergy triggers including sweat, cold, medications, foods, insect bites, infections, and stress.
 Hives, also called urticaria, occurs when the body’s immune system releases histamine in response to contact with an allergen or foreign body.
 Excess histamine can lead to swelling at the surface of the skin.
 When the swelling occurs in the deeper layers of the skin, this is called angioedema, which commonly appears on the face.
 Approximately 20% of people have had hives at some point in their lives.